 This evolved into a vocabulary set of about 70 words.
-The word cloud below indicates the more common descriptors among them.

 Armed with this vocabulary, we scoured the Aprais database of client-agency evaluations and found more than 480 questions where these words have been used.
 When multiplied by the number of times these words had been applied in our evaluation questions our participants have answered, we found over 74,000 instances.